 Regularly analyze your menu to assess the popularity of each item and make necessary changes.
 Lower food costs by sourcing more affordable ingredients or offering smaller portions.
 Create a well-structured menu by categorizing items based on their profitability and popularity to optimize your offerings and boost profitability.

-To build a profitable menu, check our article on menu engineering.
+To build a profitable menu, check our articles on menu engineering and the most profitable food to sell.

 3. Provide sales training to your servers